 Soviet influence at Voice of America during World War II — documents and analysis

-Mira Złotowska, later known as Mira Michałowska who published books and articles in English as Mira Michal and used several other pen names, was one of many radically left-wing journalists who during World War II worked in New York on Voice of America (VOA) U.S. government anti-Nazi radio broadcasts but also helping to spread Soviet propaganda and censoring news about Stalin’s atrocities.
-While not the most important among pro-Soviet propagandists at the Voice of America during the war, Michałowska later went back to Poland, married a high-level communist diplomat and for many years supported the regime in Warsaw with soft propaganda in the West while also helping to expose Polish readers to American culture through her magazine articles and translations of American authors.
-One of the American writers she translated was her former VOA colleague and friend, the 1953 Stalin Peace Prize winner Howard Fast who in 1943 played an important role as VOA’s chief news writer.
+Mira Złotowska, later known as Mira Michałowska published books and articles in English as Mira Michal.
+She used several other pen names and was one of many radically left-wing journalists who during World War II worked in New York on Voice of America (VOA) U.S. government anti-Nazi radio broadcasts.
+But she and others were also helping to spread Soviet propaganda and were censoring news about Stalin’s atrocities.
+While not the most important among pro-Soviet propagandists at the Voice of America during the war, Michałowska later went back to communist-ruled Poland.
+She married a high-level communist diplomat and for many years supported the regime in Warsaw with soft propaganda in the West, while also helping to expose Polish readers to American culture through her magazine articles and translations of American authors.
+One of the American writers she translated was her former VOA colleague and friend, the 1953 Stalin Peace Prize winner Howard Fast, who in 1943 played a significant role as VOA’s chief news writer.
 Despite today’s Russian attempts to undermine journalism with disinformation, the Voice of America has never officially acknowledged its mistakes in allowing pro-Soviet propagandists to take control of its programs for several years during World War II.
 Eventually, under pressure from congressional and other critics, the Voice of America was reformed in the early 1950s and made a contribution to the fall of communism in East-Central Europe.

-Howard Fast – VOA – Stalin Peace Prize
+Howard Fast – Chief of Voice of America News Who Won the Stalin Peace Prize

 DESCRIPTION OF DUTIES AND RESPONSIBILITIES